josesagaz/joseR/content/es/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "¿Porque"
-subtitle = "usamos software libre?"
+title = "Campaña para el uso del software libre" subtitle = "en la Administración Pública"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.